 Confrontation does not have to be dramatic.
-"I don't understand how what you're doing is helping.
-In fact, it may be making things worse" is a useful low-key confrontation: (1) The first rule of confrontation is - do not confront another person if you do not intend to increase your involvement with him/her.
+"I don't understand how your current behavior is helping you.
+In fact, it seems that it may be making things worse" is a useful low-key confrontation: (1) The first rule of confrontation is - do not confront another person if you do not intend to increase your involvement.
 (2) Do not confront when angry.
 (3) Confront only if you experience feelings of caring or some sense of connection.
 (4) Confront only if the relationship has gone beyond the initial stages of development or if basic trust has been established.